 The idea that organizations should give back to the world, starting from their workforce and immediate community, describes Corporate Social Responsibility.
 Giving back could be one or a combination of the following:

-The ultimate goal of any CSR idea is to find and execute a cause that aligns with your organization’s values and culture and impacts the world.
-But then, the question arises; Why should any organization commit resources to such an initiative?
+The ultimate goal of any CSR idea is to find and execute a cause that aligns with your organization's values and culture and impacts the world.

-While it is true that CSR events are with no intention of making a profit, there is still a lot to gain when you engage in CSR activities, some of which are listed below;
+While it is true that CSR events are done with no intention of making a profit, there is still a lot to gain when you engage in CSR activities, some of which are listed below;

 Benefits of CSR Activities